Photo by Chris Li on Unsplash

 Compared to platforms like Ethereum that still use a Proof of Work system; NEO’s dBTF blockchain proves to execute transaction faster while being energy efficient.
 This makes NEO’s blockchain ideal for building application that are business and regulation focused.

-At Novem Gold, we are proud to say that we are the first asset management company taking advantage of NEO’s superior blockchain technology by converting gold into its digital equivalent using our NNN stablecoin, which is pegged to physical gold on a ratio of 100:1.
+At Novem Gold, we are proud to say that we are the first asset management company taking advantage of NEO’s superior blockchain technology by converting gold into its digital equivalent using our NNN gold-backed token, which is pegged to physical gold on a ratio of 100:1.

 To date, Novem Gold has $1.25 million of LBMA-certified gold backing our NNN token.
 This means that for every 100 NNN token you buy, you get access to 1 gram of gold that is stored securely by Trisuna.